-The RF Signal Change Notification shall be issued by the Receiver to the currently executing Broadcaster Application if any of the properties listed in Table 9.48 change in the currently tuned RF channel and the Broadcaster Application has subscribed to receive such notifications via the API specified in Section 9.3.1.
+The RF Signal Change Notification is expected to be issued by the Receiver to the currently executing Broadcaster Application if any of the properties listed in Table 9.48 change in the currently tuned RF channel and the Broadcaster Application has subscribed to receive such notifications via the API specified in Section 9.3.1.

-The RF Signal Change Notification semantics shall be as defined in Table 9.48 and the syntax defined in the schema file org.atsc.notify-rfSignalChange.json.
+The RF Signal Change Notification semantics are defined in Table 9.48 and the syntax shall be as defined in the schema file org.atsc.notify-rfSignalChange.json.
 Additional semantic definitions of the parameters follow the table.

-Upon subscription, the Receiver shall promptly issue an initial notification.
+Upon subscription, the Receiver is expected to promptly issue an initial notification.
 There should not be notifications more than once per second.
 The calculation of the field values is Receiver dependent.